Starting a Small Business Without Losing Your Mind

 Don't feel like you have to wait until everything is perfect to start, or you never will because it will never feel "ready."
 Don't worry too much over your branding and little details like that at first, just get it going when you have products you are ready to sell and jump in!
 I started on Etsy and moved to Shopify later on (I highly recommend Shopify if you are going to be selling products online).

 Utilize social media, it's a great way to connect and stay inspired and show others what you make.
 Nerd out on SEO as much as you can.
-Find an accountant and work with one, paying quarterly taxes has saved my sanity :-)
+Find an accountant and work with one, paying quarterly taxes has been a sanity saver.

 Stay true to what you know you want.
-It's easy to get distracted by what other creative people are doing, or the good intentions of others opinions and suggestions.
+It's easy to get distracted by what other creative people are doing, as well as the good intentions of other peoples opinions.
+You know what you want and how you want to do it, just do that.